Managing your Medical Insurance Premiums The series 2016 to 2025

 Insurers have been seeing the impact on people, with continuing rises in premiums and premature cancellations or reductions in coverage.

-- Sovereign's Key Health product, delivered back in 2005, I think it was, and since discontinued, was ahead of its time; this sort of product today has some merit for those looking for a budget option for their medical insurance.
+• Sovereign's Key Health product, which was delivered back in 2005 and has since been discontinued, was ahead of its time; this sort of product today has some merit for those looking for a budget option for their medical insurance.

 One issue that has come to light since July 2024 is how insurers are treating unfunded medicine claims; where the common understanding has been MedSafe approved, there are additional criteria with MedSafe approvals that need consideration in relation to how your insurer may or may not pay an unfunded medicines claim.